wins1ey/LibreSplit/docs/AutoSplitters.md

         * This means you can run external functions outside of the ones LAST executes.
     * Support for the entire Lua language, including the importing of libraries for tasks such as performance monitoring

-# How to make LAST Autosplitters
+# How to make LAST auto splitters

 * Its somewhat easy if you know what you are doing or are porting an already existing one